WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

 Since the emergence of the Decentralized Identifier (DID) specification at the Fall 2016 Rebooting the Web of Trust, numerous DID method specifications have emerged.
 Each DID method specification defines how to resolve a cryptographically-tied DID document given a method-specific identifier.
 In this paper, we describe a way to represent an initial DID document as a directed acyclic graph via Interplanetary Linked Data (IPLD).
 This technique enables more cost-efficient, scaleable creation of DIDs and can be used across different DID method specifications.

-## Background / Definitions

-> Note: it's possible we should work them into the doc but they seems a bit disjoint in the previous draft.
-I'm moving these up while working on the main doc flow and then we can determine how to merge them in.
+## Why IPLD

-> Some of these definitions don't seem necessary...
+> I deleted definitions that didn't seem necessary.
+Double-check the result.

-### IPLD

 [IPLD](https://ipld.io) is a way of representing hash-linked data to be used in content-addressed data retrieval systems like [IPFS](https://ipfs.io).

-### CID

-[Content Identifiers (CIDs)](https://github.com/ipld/cid) are used for referencing content in distributed information systems, like IPFS.
-It leverages content addressing, cryptographic hashing, and self-describing formats.
-It is the core identifier used by IPFS and IPLD.
-It uses cryptographic hashes to achieve content addressing.
+IPLD enables creation of decentralized data-structures that are universally addressable and linkable.
+It achieves this through a data model enabling interoperability across protocol boundaries and formats.
+IPLD relies on [Content Identifiers (CIDs)](https://github.com/ipld/cid) for content addressing.
+CIDs are self-describing, flexible, and interoperable way of expressing cryptographic hashes.
 It uses several multiformats to achieve flexible self-description, namely multihash for hashes, multicodec for data content types, and multibase to encode the CID itself into strings.

-Anatomy of a CID:
-`<mbase><version><mcodec><mhash>`

-Where:

-- `<mbase>` is a [multibase](multibase) prefix describing the base that encodes this CID.
-If binary, this is omitted.
-- `<version>` is the version number of the cid.
-- `<mcodec>` is a [multicodec-packed](https://github.com/multiformats/multicodec) identifier, from the CID multicodec table
-- `<mhash>` is a cryptographic [multihash](https://github.com/multiformats/multihash), including: `<mhash-code><mhash-len><mhash-value>`

-### CBOR

-IPLD makes use of [Concise Binary Object Representation (CBOR)](http://cbor.io/).
-CBOR is a binary data serialization format loosely based on JSON.
-Its design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+This interoperability makes IPLD a valuable structure for an initial DID document that can be used across a variety of DID methods and ledgers.

 ## Proposal

+> TODO: need better/consistent terminology

-We investigate using IPLD as a general pattern for DID creating in DID methods.
+We describe how IPLD as a general pattern for DID creating in DID methods.

+### Creation

 The main idea is to represent an initial DID document as IPLD data, and then define the DID itself as the hash of this data.
 This way resolving the initial DID document from the DID is tautological - the DID is merely a representation of the data in the DID document.

->
-> TODO: what's the correct terminology for IPID DID Document?

 The IPID DID document is not complete because the DID (identifier) will not be known at time of creation.
 This is a general issue for immutable storage of DID document material that is addressed by other DID methods during DID resolution.